A temple devoted to mothers -- and breasts

 Others are simply blocks of wood topped with circular mounds dotted with pink nipples that hang from a string.

-Not all have a three dimensional appearance -- there are also wooden plaques simply featuring painted images of busts.
+Not all have a three-dimensional appearance -- there are also wooden plaques simply featuring painted images of busts.

-According to the temple's head priest, Annan, it all began years ago when a doctor from the nearby city of Wakayama came to pray for a patient who was undergoing treatment for breast cancer.
+According to the temple's head priest, Annen, it all began years ago when a doctor from the nearby city of Wakayama came to pray for a patient who was undergoing treatment for breast cancer.

 The doctor asked temple staff to place a symbol of female breasts as an offering.